JiYixhu/DatabasePT/README.md

 # DatabasePractice
  "by mysql,javaweb,glassfish"
- This is my homework for database,much of them is unfinished.
+ This is my homework for database.